Nilesh9106/userstories_prompt/prompts/user_stories_prompt.md

 3. Acceptance Criteria: Detailed list of conditions that must be met for the story to be considered complete
 4. Deliverables:
    - Architecture Design:
-     - Frontend: Specify private pages, using Next.js with shadcn/ui components and Tailwind CSS
+     - Frontend: Specify private/public pages, using Next.js with shadcn/ui components and Tailwind CSS
      - Backend: Provide a concise description of the API's functionality

 ## Example Output Format